ianwelerson/ianwelerson/README.md

 I have experience on JavaScript *(and Vue.js)*, SASS/LESS, PHP *(and Laravel)*, and Wordpress.

-Actually I'm working to improve my knowledge in Vue.js, Nuxt.js.
+Currently I'm working to improve my knowledge in Vue.js, Nuxt.js.

 ***